-Failure to appear before the judicial board after receiving the proper notification of a scheduled disciplinary hearing.
+Failure to appear before the judicial board or administrative hearing officer after receiving the proper notification of a scheduled disciplinary hearing.
 Willful disobedience to, or displaying open disrespect for, a University Judicial Board member such as the use of profanity, threatening behavior, or derogatory remarks, comments, and/or gestures.
-Failure to comply with disciplinary conditions such as sanctions imposed by a judicial body.